ragibglv/YZV311E_Data_Mining_Project/README.md

 ## Demo
 - `test_work.ipynb`: Demonstrates the model's application on a single email.

+## Academic Report
+For an in-depth understanding of the project's methodologies, results, and analyses, refer to our academic report: [Spam Detection AI Academic Report](https://drive.google.com/file/d/1VMs-fUmVVaZq5cwYbiBupQ_bE5apO9fm/view?usp=share_link)

 ## Requirements
 - A `requirements.txt` file is included for necessary library installations.